A new report has been launched, ‘Providing physical activity interventions for people with musculoskeletal conditions’ by Arthritis Research UK.

 Read more about arthritis and how physiotherapy can help here:

 In addition to our one to one physiotherapy service, we offer a range of other services to help support your physical activity and wellbeing if you’re managing an MSK condition.
-This includes our specialist Physio led Pilates classes, which are a great way to exercise gently and safely under the supervision of a physiotherapist.
-We are also introducing clinical yoga and Positive Steps, a supervised exercise class specifically for over 60’s keen improve and stay active.
+This includes our specialist Physio led Pilates classes clinical pilates which are a great way to exercise gently and safely under the supervision of a physiotherapist.
+We are also introducing exercise rehabilitation classes specifically for over 60’s keen to improve and stay active.